fmtn/a/README.md

                            a -1.<ext> will be added to the file.
                            BytesMessage will be written as-is, TextMessage
-                           will be written in UTF-8 -P,--pass <arg>           Password to connect to broker -p,--put <arg>            Put a message.
-Specify data. if starts with @, a file is assumed and loaded -r,--reply-to <arg>       Set reply to destination, i.e. queue:reply -s,--selector <arg>       Browse or get with selector -t,--type <arg>           Message type to put, [bytes, text] - defaults
+                           will be written in UTF-8 -O,--openwire             Set protocol to OpenWire.
+This is default protocol
+ -p,--put <arg>            Put a message.
+Specify data. if starts with @,
+                           a file is assumed and loaded -P,--pass <arg>           Password to connect to broker -r,--reply-to <arg>       Set reply to destination, i.e. queue:reply -s,--selector <arg>       Browse or get with selector -t,--type <arg>           Message type to put, [bytes, text] - defaults